 Explanation of NYC DEP violations and notices

-Three-Day Notice: The New York City DEP issues a Three-Day Notice due for a leaking water main.
+Three-Day Notice: The New York City DEP issues a Three-Day Notice due for a leaking water main—such as when a water main is damaged by electrolysis, which you can read more about here.
 DEP is made aware of a water leak when water is seeping out of the ground on a public street or property, there is a sinkhole in the roadway or on the property, or there is water coming into the house from the foundation wall.
 An emergency water main repair for the NYC DEP violation is necessary to prevent future damages, and the DEP may take more drastic action if the leak creates major damage.
 They may also extend the time period of the notice at their discretion.
 At Harris, we’re always on hand to answer questions or repair any water main leaks to quickly address these sorts of infractions.

 Ten-Day Notice: Most often the DEP issues a Ten-Day Notice in response to the termination of water service following an emergency or a failure to respond to previous notice.
 The property owner is required to respond to the DEP; a lack of response can result in the DEP returning to the site and permanently cutting off the water main service in question.
 Any Ten-Day Notice will also come with a $500-$1000 charge that will appear on a future water bill.
 The DEP charge is a result of the work performed while excavating the roadway to turn off your water service, where this may seem like a lot of money it is actually a fraction of the actual cost to complete the work.